etw3gh/sunshinelistbot/README.md

 `sudo pip3 install python-twitter redis`

-##GetMentions
+## twitter.GetMentions

-returns an array of tweets:
+returns an array of tweets from which we create a Mention object with user=user.screen_name, text=text and id=id

 ```
 {"created_at": "Sun Nov 16 17:20:22 +0000 2014",